 This could be a case of bank error, fraud or identity theft (see question Q506 for further information about identity theft).

-- Clones your card.
+◾ Your card could be cloned.
 Be very careful when using cashpoint machines, particularly in public places.
 Criminals can put a realistic front on the machine which reads your card details and a video camera photographs your pin number.
-Always cover the pin number entry with your other hand or by some other means if you can;
+Opportunist thieves could be looking at you entering your pin number, then snatch the card from you to then go on and use the card.
+Always cover the pin number entry with your other hand or by some other means if you can.

-- Uses your personal details obtained by a variety of means to obtain cash or property.
+◾ Someone could use your personal details, obtained by a variety of means to obtain cash or property.